fendy07/rockpaperscissors-imageclassification/README.md

 * <b> Dataset </b>

   In this dataset, there are 3 data classes namely Rock, Paper, and Scissors with 2188 images.
-The dataset you use in the .zip format to download it and you can extract it depends on how you use the dataset in the image classification.
+The dataset you use in the <b>.zip</b> format to download it and you can extract it depends on how you use the dataset in the image classification.
 The dataset you use has a 300x200 pixel image size in PNG format.
 You can download it at the <a href="https://www.kaggle.com/drgfreeman/rockpaperscissors" rel="nofollow"> Kaggle </a> site or DrGFreeman's GitHub repository in (https://github.com/DrGFreeman/rps-cv).

 * <b>Usage</b>